-Durable hair removal can be carried out with intense pulsed light (IPL) for aesthetic reasons or for comfort (e.g. sportsmen/women, irritation through in-growing hairs).
+Durable hair removal can be carried out with intense pulsed light (IPL) for aesthetic reasons, for comfort (e.g. sportsmen/women) or to prevent irritation and infection caused by in-growing hairs.
 This treatment can be carried just as much for men as for women.

 While a cooling system protects the outer skin layers a laser beam or intense pulsed light (IPL) destroys the hair roots.

 Hair roots switch between an active state and a resting state.
 The treatment only works on the hairs in an active state.
 In one successful treatment 10 to 30% of the hair roots are destroyed, depending on the body region.
 The remaining hairs also become thinner and softer.

 A treatment with more energy will remove more hair but will also carry a higher risk of damaging the skin’s pigment.
 A test treatment on a small surface is therefore recommended, especially for those who tan easily.
 The equipment is adjusted to have a softer effect for darker skin types.
 In that case, more treatments are necessary.

 The darker and thicker the hairs, the more sensitive they are to laser and IPL.
 Darker hairs in the armpits and groin can also be treated very effectively in this way.
 Hair removal is possible for nearly every body-part.
 The method does not work on white, grey, light blond or light red hairs.

 It is best not to shave for a few days before calling for a first consultation.
 This allows the doctor to get a good idea of your hair growth, your desires and the treatment possibilities.

 For the treatment itself, you should come with smoothly shaven skin.
 This prevents visible hairs from absorbing the energy which is meant for the hair roots.

 For groin or bikini-line treatment you may, if you wish, wear a white string which covers only the area from which you do not want hair to be removed.